-To reflect the club membership in recent years we changed our name to the Matamata-Tirau Camera Club in 2016.
+To reflect the club membership in recent years, in 2016 we changed our name to the Matamata-Tirau Camera Club.

 What we lack in size we make up for in enthusiasm.
 New members will be warmly welcomed to our ranks.
 While digital is now the medium of choice all photographic mediums are catered for, so whether you shoot film or digital, colour or black & white, images straight from your camera or heavily edited, you are sure to find a fellow enthusiast at the club.

 We have members from as far as Tirau and Hamilton attending our meetings, all from diverse backgrounds but with one thing in common – a love of photography.

 Our aim is both enjoy socialising with fellow photographers and to promote photography as an art form.
 To this end, we have competitions on a chosen theme at our monthly meetings to encourage new and innovative ideas.